patriciogonzalezvivo/eyeo16/README.md

 I won't lie: when the world seems too complicated or difficult (and it often does), I hide in shaders; I take comfort in simple instructions that can create harmony from individual pixels.

 **insert transition here**
-that doing an internet search for XML 6 and a half years ago would lead me here:
+also I find refuge in synchronicity, in the fact that doing an internet search for XML 6 and a half years ago would lead me here:

 --